blackskunk/Data_Analyst_Training/Course "Data Management and Visualization"/week1/Excersice.md

 ## Existing Topic Research and Hypothesis

-A search in Google Scholar yielded a lot of research papers concerning the
+A search in Google Scholar yielded (of course) in a lot of research papers concerning Mars craters.

-Additionally, there are earlier studies dating to the 1990s.
-The data sets for the above and earlier studies are not readily available for comparison.
-However, the Aharonson study does indicate that certain physical characteristics, such as diameter and rim slope have a correlation.
-As rim slope is somewhat related to crater depth, I can hypothesize that crater diameter and depth do have a direct correlation to each other.
+In the study of Peter J. and Mouginis-Mark the geometric of craters was discussed in detail [4].
+A compareable study from A. Lagain the morphological characteristics of craters have been well classified [5].
+In both research as well in the stuy of Stuart J. Robbins and Brian M. Hynek [6] the regional variation of craters has been analyzed.

+Concerning the studies I can hypothesize that there will be a quadrant where significantly more craters are located as well as an area with the biggest craters.
 The degree to which they are related remains unknown at this point until I begin analysis.

 ## References